AI-Tinkerers-Hackathon-BrainStorm/Brainstorm/README.md

 - A fixed end-to-end response time.

 This document describes the Timeline question-answering fix included in commit `35daa71`.
 If the default branch does not yet contain that fix, use `feat/timely-reasoning-and-memory`.

+**Naming note:** SightJarvis is the current project name.
+Existing source filenames, package identifiers, browser storage keys, and some interface or spoken strings may still use the previous name, SightLoop.
+This documentation update does not change those implementation details.
+The repository remains `AI-Tinkerers-Hackathon-BrainStorm/Brainstorm`.

 ## 2. Interaction Modes